aslakjohansen/brick-block/doc/introduction.md

 # Context

 <!-- what do we hope to accomplish with this? -->
+This is intended to be a proof-of-concept implementation of a grouping mechanism for [Brick](http://brickschema.org) that allows for composition.

 <!-- function block disclaimer: this is a group -->
 Due to the foggy definition of a function block I have elected to call this a *group*.
 That name happens to mirror its functionality; it groups a subgraph.
 On the subgraph boundary a set of *ports* define its interface.